Web99-web/metaadvisor.eu/content/news/2025/12/10/netflix-warner-bros-trump-meeting-acquisition.md

   <p>Start trading with high liquidity and advanced tools.</p>
 </div>

-# Netflix and Warner Bros: Secret meeting with Donald Trump reveals the biggest acquisition battle in streaming history
+# Netflix and Warner Bros: Private meeting with Donald Trump reveals the biggest acquisition battle in streaming history

 New reports from Bloomberg and The Hollywood Reporter have uncovered something that seemed almost unimaginable just months ago:
-**A confidential meeting between Netflix co-CEO Ted Sarandos and Donald Trump to discuss a potential acquisition of Warner Bros.**
+**A private meeting between Netflix co-CEO Ted Sarandos and Donald Trump to discuss a potential acquisition of Warner Bros.**

 This development could redefine the entire entertainment landscape.